 spare horses that had been sold off.

-In fact, one of these fiberglass horses is on display in the upper restaurant in the pavilion at Riverfront Park.
-The other two horses used to be on display in front of the gift shop, but are now in storage in a maintenance building at the park.
+One of these fiberglass horses spent a number of years on display in the upper restaurant in the pavilion at Riverfront Park, while the other were in storage in a maintenance building at the park.
 The three spare horses never existed, and were eventually sold off!